jim10564/ClassRosterManager/ProjectFour/README.md

 • Print all Students (Both Class Roster and on Wait-List)

 • Quit

-A skeleton  program is given to you.
-This file has a main method. and Student class.
-All of your java files should be inside **package com.wsu.cs** which is inside **src** subfolder, of your project

-If you use **IntelliJ IDE**,  it will set up this way automatically for you.

-**This project is intended to be done as an individual.**

-### Deliverable

-### Submit Program

- In order to **submit your program**, you will have to:

-1. Fork Programming Project4 from [https://gitlab.com/worcester/cs/cs-242-01-02-03-fall-2020/cs-242-programming-project4](https://gitlab.com/worcester/cs/cs-242-01-02-03-fall-2020/cs-242-programming-project4) to your namespace.

-2. Clone it to your local repository.

-3. Commit and Push your  final repository to GitLab.

-4. Make sure that you add the Instructor (snagpal) as the *Maintainer / Developer*.

-### Submit Reflective Writing Document

-In order to **submit your reflective writing document**, you will have to:

-1. Answer the questions in the CS242-Project4_Reflective Writing.docx

-2. Upload it on Blackboard under ProgrammingProject#4.

-### Due Date

-Monday, November 2, 2020, End of Day.

-## Copyright and License

 #### &copy; 2020 S Nagpal, Worcester State University